Runika Jones is a four-foot-five professional thief, mischief-maker and amateur runecaster. But one thing she isn’t, is stupid.

 At the end of any round in which one player has 20 or more prestige points, the game ends.
 Count up your prestige, and the player with the most wins.

 In the example on the right, this player has 7 prestige points: 1 from Wave Whip, 2 from bonus prestige (they used two “prestige” symbols to finish Wave Whip) and 4 from a merit card they gained by impressing their professors (more on that in another preview though).

 That’s it for today!
-Runika and the Six-sided Elements is due to hit Kickstarter in late October.
+Runika and the Six-sided Spellbooks is due to hit Kickstarter in late April 2019.
 If you are interested in a game about teenage wizard apprentices at a magic academy, feel free to sign up to our newsletter for further updates, or keep checking back here as we roll out the game.